Building a detached house

 Go to Lupapiste(Link leads to external service)

-The third step in the process see the main designer carry out preliminary negotiations with the permit processing professional.
-Preliminary negotiations can take place multiple times during the design phase, if necessary.
+The main designer carries out preliminary negotiations with the permit processor.
+The preliminary negotiations may consist of multiple sessions of negotiations during the design phase, if necessary.

 Once the plans are in order, the permit processing professional will grant permission to submit the building permit application.
 The builder or the main designer can submit the permit application and the main designer is responsible for checking that nothing is missing.